LumIT-Automation/dev-setup/readme.md

     cd path\to\Automation
     git clone https://github.com/LumIT-Automation/dev-setup.git
-And so for any other node, for example: git clone https://github.com/LumIT-Automation/aaa.git
+The same for any other node, for example: git clone https://github.com/LumIT-Automation/aaa.git

     cd path\to\Automation\dev-setup
     vagrant up aaa
-And so for any aother node, for example: vagrant up apicheckpoint
+The same for any other node, for example: vagrant up apicheckpoint